The insider advice on this page is from one of Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 The worst times in terms of crowds are late July, August, and the Golden Week holiday during the first week of October.
 Chinese New Year, which moves according to the lunar phase, is another time to avoid.
 During these periods, it seems that every Chinese citizen is traveling, and it’s difficult to enjoy even the Forbidden City with such massive crowding.

 Seeing only the famous sites, such as the Great Wall and the Terra-cotta Warriors.
 China has so much to offer, and major cities such as Beijing, Shanghai, and Xi’an are only a slice of the entire country—and an overdeveloped, crowded, and sprawling one at that.
-I urge you to spend from five days to a week focusing on a lesser-known province, such as Yunnan, Sichuan, Guizhou, or Guangxi.
+Spend from five days to a week focusing on a lesser-known province, such as Yunnan, Sichuan, Guizhou, or Guangxi.
 Visit some smaller villages, enjoy the beauty of terraced rice fields, and get away from the most popular places and the wonderful diversity of the culture will come to life.

 The Great Wall at sunset, when the mountaintops and winding wall are bathed in a soft golden light.